IMG_1509-M

 We play in the rain.
 Children will have a great time if they are dressed for the weather.

-CANCELING FOR A MEDICAL REASON: Should a cancellation occur due to a medical reason, Camp Kahuna requires a note from a medical professional to receive a credit, minus the days at camp and a non-refundable fee of $50.00.
+CANCELING FOR A MEDICAL REASON: Should a cancellation occur due to a medical reason, Camp Kahuna requires a note from a medical professional to receive a credit minus the days at camp and a non-refundable fee of $50.00.

 MISSING CAMP DUE TO SICKNESS – There are no refunds or credits if your child misses camp due to illness.

-IMPORTANT REGISTRATION INFORMATION 2023
+IMPORTANT REGISTRATION INFORMATION 2024

 QUESTION?
-If you have questions about the camp, please get in touch with Camp Kahuna secretaries at (905)-491-6881.
+If you have questions about the camp, please contact Camp Kahuna’s secretaries at (905)-491-6881.

-HEALTH & SAFETY PROTOCOLS 2023
+HEALTH & SAFETY PROTOCOLS 2024

 OUR FACILITY: Camp Kahuna takes the health and safety of our campers seriously.
 Camp Kahuna follows the most current health and safety policies mandated by the provincial government and other health and safety measures.